pmeinhardt/redis-functions/README.md

 # "Hello, Redis!"
 ```

+For more information on function-related commands, check out the official Redis [docs](https://redis.io/commands/?group=scripting).

 ## Background

 Redis supports persisted and replicated custom [functions](https://redis.io/docs/manual/programmability/functions-intro/) in versions 7.0 and newer.
 Functions are useful for maintaining a consistent view onto your data through a logical schema.
 They are (at present) written in [Lua](https://www.lua.org/), using Redis’ [Lua API](https://redis.io/docs/manual/programmability/lua-api/).